Factor to allow for Machining overheads given Total rate for Machining and Operator Solution

 Machining and Operating Rate given Machining Cost for Maximum Power

-Go Machining and Operating Rate = ((Machining and Operating Cost of Each Product/Machining Time for Maximum Power)-(Time Proportion of Cutting Edge Engagement*Cost of a Tool/Tool Life))/((Time Proportion of Cutting Edge Engagement*Time to Change One Tool/Tool Life)+1)
+Go Maximum Machining And Operating Rate = ((Machining And Operating Cost of Each Product/Machining Time For Maximum Power)-(Time Proportion of Cutting Edge Engagement*Cost of A Tool/Tool Life))/((Time Proportion of Cutting Edge Engagement*Time to Change One Tool For Maximum Power/Tool Life)+1)

 Number of shifts given Total rate for Machining and Operator